kristinriebe/provenance-rave/README.md

 cp custom_settings_example.yaml custom_settings.yaml
 ```

 and adjust as needed.
-Enter the path to prov_vo package as well ('prov_vo': '../prov_vo') so the path will be appended in settings.py and the prov_vo package becomes available.
+Enter the path to prov_vo package as well as the path to vosi package (e.g. 'prov_vo': '../prov_vo') so the path will be appended in settings.py and the prov_vo and vosi packages become available.

 Install graphviz package additionally, if you want to get images of the used model classes and their attributes (not required for running the web application):